 Proper inspection and maintenance also holds true for the Onspot automatic snow chain system.
 There are three recommended options to maintain the Onspot system during the off season:

 Option #1 is to simply leave the chain system on the vehicle.
 While this is obviously the easiest of the three options it still requires the chain system to be checked every time the vehicle is brought in for a PM.
 When servicing the system in this manner, the chain wheels need to spin freely (Fig. 2 A.) with no binding and the chain plates and wheel hubs need to be checked for excessive wear.
-Next, the arm pivot points (Fig. 1 B.) need to be checked for play and replaced or greased.
+Next, the arm pivot points (Fig. 1 B.) need to be checked for play.
 Finally the system needs to be engaged and disengaged to ensure all parts move freely, the solenoid is working, and the chain wheels are operating at the proper angles (Fig 1 E.).
 In fact, when choosing to leave the system on year round it needs to be engaged and disengaged at least once a month if not more to keep the system “exercised”.

 Option #2 is to remove only the chain wheels from the system.
 Again although simple in practice this option can go a long way in prolonging the life of the system.
-The reason is that when you remove the chain wheels you are not only removing the wheels themselves, but also the 10-12 lbs. of weight associated with the wheels.
+The reason is that when you remove the chain wheels you are not only removing the wheels themselves, but also the 5-6 kg. of weight associated with the wheels.
 This reduction in weight at the end of the arm contributes to prolonging the life of the arm bearings and angle joints.
 After the chain wheels are off they should be marked with the truck number (and left or right if using directional chain) before putting them on the shelf.
 Finally, power to the system should be disconnected or the in cab switch should be locked out so that the system is not accidently engaged.